 If your temperature is above 37.8°C, you will be unable to be treated and will be asked to return home and self- isolate as per current government guidelines.

 PPE (personal protective equipment) is a term which many of you will now be familiar with.
 Upon entering the surgery, the standard appearance of dentists and nurses may change depending on the treatment required, donning gowns, masks, visors and a hat.

 We have also invested in the use of FFP2 and FFP3 masks that filter 94% and 99% respectively of airborne particles in both directions (patient to clinician and clinician to patient).

 At the Dental Centre Bedford we have chosen to go over and beyond the NHS guidelines by installing air purification machines (beginning of July) into all our surgeries.
 The high-performance DentAir system from Bryant Dental uses the very latest and trusted technology in air purification to eliminate contaminants in the room, quickly and effectively.

 LEAVING THE SURGERY

-As mentioned, your next appointment will be made in the surgery allowing you to exit the practice without reporting to the front desk.
-Our reception staff will then telephone or email you to confirm your appointment and answer any questions you may have.
+Our reception staff will be able to make you further appointments and processing payments as usual and answer any questions you may have.
 Upon exiting the reception, we ask that you use the hand sanitiser provided.

 We greatly appreciate your assistance implementing these new and modified procedures at the practice and look forward to seeing you soon.